-With an annual budget of $7.0 billion (fiscal year 2012), NSF funds discovery, learning, innovation and research infrastructure to boost U.S. leadership in all aspects of science, technology, engineering and mathematics (STEM) research and education.
+With an annual budget of $8.1 billion (fiscal year 2019), NSF funds discovery, learning, innovation and research infrastructure to boost U.S. leadership in all aspects of science, technology, engineering and mathematics (STEM) research and education.
 In contrast, other federal agencies support research focused on specific missions, such as health, energy or defense.

 Results.
 Through the merit review process, we fund the best ideas and best people in science and engineering.
 NSF-supported advances include: Doppler radar, the Internet, Web browsers, bar codes, magnetic resonance imaging, ink jet printers, computer-aided design systems, artificial retinas, tissue engineering and other technology-based innovations that spur economic activity and improve the quality of life of all Americans.

 - In FY 2017, more than 350,000 people (researchers, postdoctoral fellows, trainees, teachers and students) were supported directly by NSF;

 - To date, 236 Nobel Prize winners, including two 2018 Nobel laureates in chemistry, one in physics and two in economics, received NSF support at some point in their careers.